-Body wave: P and S waves
+Body waves: P and S waves

 There are two main types of seismic waves: one is body wave, which travels through Earth's interior, and the other one is surface wave, which travels along the Earth's surfaces.
 We can also categorize the body wave into two types.
 One is compressional P wave.
 The other is shear S wave.
 Figure 1 shows a demonstration of horizontal propagations of the body waves.